 The Study Abroad Form (see sample online survey) is used after the completion of a study abroad experience.
 It includes items related to their experiences and engagement with the host country's culture and residents.

 Sample GPI Reports

 Data security is a requirement of the Iowa State University Institutional Review Board (IRB) approval process.
 The Qualtrics web-based survey data collection system uses Transport Layer Security encryption.
 Qualtrics is a secure site, and its data centers are independently audited using SSAE-16 method.
-Once data are collected, they are stored locally on password protected computers.
+Once data are collected, they are stored locally on password-protected computers.
 These computers require university credentials to log on and are protected with 265-bit Advanced Encryption Standard.
-Data are transfered to institutional participants using the Box.com web-based platform, which meets our IRB requirements as well as federal guidelines (e.g., FERPA).
+Data are transferred to institutional participants using the Box.com web-based platform, which meets our IRB requirements as well as federal guidelines (e.g., FERPA).
 If your college or university does not have an institutional agreement with box.com, you can create a free personal account to access your data.